 Always bear in mind that low back pain is likely to occur among individuals between the age of 30-50 years old due to the changes the occur during the normal aging process.
 As an individual gets older, the fluid present between the vertebrae in the spine gradually diminishes, thus the discs in the spine are prone to irritation.
 There is a certain degree of muscle tone loss which makes the back susceptible to injuries.

-The muscles and ligaments in the back can either be torn or stretched due to overuse.
+The muscles and ligaments in the back might tear or stretch due to overuse.
 The typical symptoms include stiffness and pain in the lower back and also muscle spasms.
-These symptoms can be relieved with adequate rest and physical therapy.
+Adequate rest and physical therapy can relieve the symptoms.

 If a herniated disc presses on the sciatic nerve, sciatica can manifest.
-This can cause pain in the feet and legs that can be felt as burning or pins-and-needles sensation.
+This can cause pain in the feet and legs which is a burning or pins-and-needles sensation.

 Discs in the back are susceptible to injury and it increases with age.
 A herniated disc occurs once the cartilage surrounding the disc pushes against the spinal cord or the nerve roots.
 Injury to the discs can occur after lifting objects or twisting the spine.